 Chris and Jack popped up again just before the bridge into Dundee.
 These guys developed a knack for appearing at random and at times right when you needed to see a friendly face or coinciding with me staring at my Garmin trying to figure out where to go!

-After I cleared Dundee I could start to see the Cairngorms looming large knowing I had to tackle the majority of the climbing there before getting my head down for the night.
+After I cleared Dundee I could start to see the Cairngorms looming large knowing I had to tackle the majority of the climbing there before getting my head down for a few hours.

 The going was good at this point and I just kept telling myself to be conservative for now.
 There’s was a lot of riding to be done and I was determined to make it back to Edinburgh in once piece.